-If you performed this correctly, your vehicle will be facing the belly up in the opposite direction from where you started.
+If you succeed, your vehicle will face belly up in the opposite direction from where you started.
 Clearly, this isn’t a recovery yet.
 You can’t go very far with your wheels up in the air.

-Still, I want you to practice just landing belly up 10-20 times, possibly daily.
+Still, I want you to practice landing belly up 10-20 times.
+Do it daily.
 Don’t worry about using air roll to land on your wheels yet.
-You need to get the feel for your analog inputs – even the slightest variation will impact your flip-cancels.
+You need to get the feel for your analog inputs – even the slightest variation impacts your flip cancels.

 After the warm-up stage, start including air roll.
 Through this phase I want you to practice stringing these half-flips together.
 Do a backward half-flip, and when you land proceed to do a forward half-flip.
 This will help the process feel more natural – like pure thoughtless muscle memory.
 Having to think about whether or not to half-flip in-game will develop a bad habit.